Burbank, California: Mexican rancho era and early American era

 New Spain achieved its independence from the Spanish Empire in 1821, and from 1824, Rancho San Rafael existed within the new Mexican Republic.

-Dr. David Burbank purchased over 4600 acre of the former Verdugo holding and another 4600 acre of the Rancho Providencia in 1867 and built a ranch house and began to raise sheep and grow wheat on the ranch.
+David Burbank purchased over 4600 acre of the former Verdugo holding and another 4600 acre of the Rancho Providencia in 1867.
+Burbank built a ranch house and began to raise sheep and grow wheat on the ranch.
 By 1876, the San Fernando Valley became the largest wheat-raising area in Los Angeles County.
 But the droughts of the 1860s and 1870s underlined the need for steady water supplies.

 A professionally trained dentist, Burbank began his career in Waterville, Maine.
 He joined the great migration westward in the early 1850s and, by 1853 was living in San Francisco.
 At the time the American Civil War broke out, he was again well established in his profession as a dentist in Pueblo de Los Angeles.
 In 1867, he purchased Rancho La Providencia from David W. Alexander and Francis Mellus, and he purchased the western portion of the Rancho San Rafael (4,603 acres) from Jonathan R. Scott.
 Burbank's property reached nearly 9200 acre at a cost of $9,000.
 Burbank would not acquire full titles to both properties until after a court decision known as the "Great Partition" was made in 1871 dissolving the Rancho San Rafael.
 He eventually became known as one of the largest and most successful sheep raisers in southern California, and as a result, he closed his dentistry practice and invested heavily in real estate in Los Angeles.

 When the area that became Burbank was settled in the 1870s and 1880s, the streets were aligned along what is now Olive Avenue, the road to the Cahuenga Pass and downtown Los Angeles.
 These were largely the roads the Native Americans traveled and the early settlers took their produce down to Los Angeles to sell and to buy supplies along these routes.